PriyaGanesan2/Tableau-Project/README.md

 ## Process
-### (your step 1)
+### Step 1
-Step 1: Leverage Excel and Python to explore and clean the data (remove null, remove special characters after JSON extract, etc)
+Leverage Excel and Python to explore and clean the data (remove null, remove special characters after JSON extract, etc)

-### (your step 2)
+### Step 2
-Step 2: Import the Cleaned dataset into Tableau
+Import the Cleaned dataset into Tableau

-### (step 3)
+### Step 3
-Step 3: Developing visualizations and trends to explore the dataset to answer the questions
+Developing visualizations and trends to explore the dataset to answer the questions

 ## Results
 1. Option selected - 1
 2. Show the trend of house prices across Canada in the last 40 years (table housing_price_index).
    ![image](https://github.com/PriyaGanesan2/Tableau-Project/assets/110922792/3cd0045c-cb3b-41ac-bc1c-fb622680a2ba)